AmberC0209/PaddleX/docs/practical_tutorials/instance_segmentation_remote_sensing_tutorial.en.md

 </center>

-**Note**: Only data that passes verification can be used for training and evaluation.
+<b>Note</b>: Only data that passes verification can be used for training and evaluation.

 ### 4.3 Dataset Format Conversion / Dataset Splitting (Optional)